Motion Control Components: The BasicsJuly 14, 2022

-Motor solutions are the lifeblood for many applications.
+Motor solutions are the lifeblood of many applications.
 They make automation systems run.

 While every automated system is different, there are just as many motor types to fit each application.
-There are countless motor types, brands and sizes making motor selection an important process.
+There are countless motor types, brands, and sizes, making motor selection a vital process.

 AC motors convert electrical energy into mechanical energy, distributing an alternating current over long ranges.
-They are flexible, efficient, and tend to operate quietly, which makes them ideal for use in applications like pumps, fans, blowers and other applications that need either constant, variable, or adjustable speed control.
+They are flexible and efficient and tend to operate quietly, making them ideal for use in applications like pumps, fans, blowers, and other applications that need constant, variable, or adjustable speed control.

 At the basic level, AC motors consist of a stator and a rotor that contains a conductor.
-The motor operates by rotating the conductor across a magnetic field to create voltage.
-If the conductor is in a closed field, current is created.
+The motor rotates the conductor across a magnetic field to create voltage.
+Therefore, the conductor produces a current if it is in a closed field.

-AC motors are used for multiple reasons including:
+Manufacturers use AC motors for multiple reasons, including:

-- Efficiency: they have high speed to torque, allowing them to operate without overheating or braking.
+- Efficiency: AC motors have high speed to torque, allowing them to operate without overheating or braking.

-- Brushless: brushless motors do not create friction, which reduces heat output and increases the lifespan of the motor.
+- Brushless: Brushless motors do not create friction, which reduces heat output and increases the motor's lifespan.